oleg-shilo/cs-script.vscode/README.md

 <hr/>
 Currently VSCode support for C# is heavily oriented on development for .NET Core (e.g. ASP.NET Core).
 This imposes serious limitations on developers who is developing for desktop and server using C#.
 This project is aiming for filling this gap.

-The extension is powered by the [CS-Script engine](https://github.com/oleg-shilo/cs-script/blob/master/README.md) - popular Open Source script engine that delivers Pythons scripting experience but for C# syntax.
-CS-Script uses ECMA-compliant C# as a programming language and it can be hosted by the applications or run standalone.
+The extension is powered by the [CS-Script engine](https://github.com/oleg-shilo/cs-script/blob/master/README.md) - popular Open Source script engine that delivers Python scripting experience but for C# syntax.
+CS-Script uses ECMA-compliant C# as a programming language and it can be hosted by applications or run standalone.
 CS-Script is already a core of the plugins for some other popular editors/IDEs:

 - Sublime Text 3 - [CS-Script.ST3](https://github.com/oleg-shilo/cs-script-sublime/blob/master/README.md)
 - Notepad++  -  [CS-Script.Npp](https://github.com/oleg-shilo/cs-script.npp/blob/master/README.md)
 - Visual Studio 2015/2017 - [CS-Script.VSIX](https://github.com/oleg-shilo/CS-Script.VSIX/blob/master/README.md)

 The extension provides a very thin layer of own functionality.
-Its primary responsibility is bringing together OmniSharp IntelliSense services, a full scale debugger (curtesy of "Mono Debug" team) and CS-Script seamless C# script execution all.
+Its primary responsibility is bringing together OmniSharp IntelliSense services, a full scale debugger (curtesy of "Mono Debug" team) and CS-Script seamless C# script execution.
 This page contains only a light overview of the extension functionality.
 The complete description can be found at the [project Wiki](https://github.com/oleg-shilo/cs-script.vscode/wiki).
 <hr>

 ## Minimal set of dependencies (third-party extensions)